-A copy of the Escrow Agreement is available at www.sedar.com.
+Copies of the Escrow Agreement and the Share Exchange Agreement are available at www.sedar.com.

 AUDIT COMMITTEE INFORMATION

 The Corporation's Board of Directors has established an audit committee (the "Audit Committee") comprised of James T. Roddy (Chair), Jack C. Lee and Marc Faber.
 All members of the Audit Committee are independent and non-executive directors of the Corporation.
 All members of the Audit Committee meet the independence and financial literacy requirements of National Instrument 52-110 Audit Committees.
 See the biographical descriptions under "Directors and Officers" for a biographical description of each member of the Audit Committee.